arshadiqbal0612/social-media/README.md

 Node.js Usage: Utilize compare() from the bcrypt package for password comparison.\
 `Security Considerations`
 `Data Sensitivity`: Treat passwords as sensitive data to prevent unauthorized access.\
-Parameter Security: Safeguard bcrypt parameters and secrets.\
+`Parameter Security`: Safeguard bcrypt parameters and secrets.\
 `Contact Information`
 For assistance or issues, contact [Your Contact Information].